Scheherazade (Rimsky-Korsakov): Music

-Overview

 Rimsky-Korsakov wrote a brief introduction that he intended for use with the score as well as the program for the premiere:

 The Sultan Schakhriar, convinced that all women are false and faithless, vowed to put to death each of his wives after the first nuptial night.
 But the Sultana Scheherazade saved her life by entertaining her lord with fascinating tales, told seriatim, for a thousand and one nights.
 The Sultan, consumed with curiosity, postponed from day to day the execution of his wife, and finally repudiated his bloody vow entirely.

 The grim bass motif that opens the first movement represents the domineering Sultan.

 This theme emphasizes four notes of a descending whole tone scale: E–D–C–B♭ (each note is a down beat, i.e. first note in each measure, with A♯ for B♭).
 After a few chords in the woodwinds, reminiscent of the opening of Mendelssohn's A Midsummer Night's Dream overture, the audience hears the leitmotif that represents the character of the storyteller herself, Scheherazade.
 This theme is a tender, sensuous, winding melody for violin solo, accompanied by harp.